verza22/glarium/README.md

 Glarium is a project that originally started as a clone of the MMORTS **Ikariam**.
 I worked on it for a couple of months, building the database, backend, and starting the frontend.

-Currently, I am working on a **migration to a new technology stack** to make the project modern, easier to maintain, and simple for other developers to run.
+⚠️ **Currently, I am working on a migration to a new technology stack to make the project modern, easier to maintain, and simple for other developers to run.**

 ---